adamsilver/adamsilver.io-jekyll/_drafts/2014-10-01-single-page-applications.md

 Each time the user 'navigates' there needs to be some way of storing and retrieving 'pages' from a cache, unless of course we want to slow down the speed of loading 'pages', which is meant to be a significant benefit of SPAs.
 Storage could be memory, local (or session) storage, client-side database or cookies.

-**Note: The words 'navigates' and 'pages' are in quotes due to the fact the user isn't *really* navigating or loading pages in the traditional sense.
+**Note: The words 'navigates' and 'pages' are in quotes because SPAs, by definition don't have the concept of navigation and pages in the traditional sense.
 Quotes will be discarded for brevity going forward.**

 It's not just a question of recreating a cache.
 It's also a question of determining when to store and when to retrieve pages from it.
 Navigation typically utilises `pushState` or `hashchange` and the application will need to differentiate between the user changing the URL (via clicking a link or typing a URL in the location bar) or manually hitting back/forward, which is not trivial [[2](#ref2)].